Kiran-stu/python/README.md

-These codes are just my own creativity (no plagiarism).
+These codes are just my own creativity .